 How to read your financial aid award letter

-A financial aid award letter is the letter notifying you of the funding a college is willing to offer you.
-This includes scholarships, school grants, work-study, student loans and more.
-Financial aid letters may also describe the total cost of attendance for the year, including tuition, fees and room and board.
+Your financial aid award letter is typically sent out along with your college acceptance.
+It details the aid you’re eligible for, whether it’s scholarships, school grants, work-study, student loans or a combination of these.
+Financial aid letters may also describe the total cost of attendance for the year at the school sending the letter, including tuition, fees and room and board.

 How to read your financial aid award letter

-- Gift aid: Gift aid is the financial aid that you won’t be responsible for paying back.
+- Gift aid: Gift aid is financial aid you won’t be responsible for paying back.
 This includes grants and scholarships.
 Work-study programs are sometimes included, but they’re often also called self-help aid because they require you to work.

 - Outstanding balance: The remaining balance is the cost per academic year after all of the financial aid is accounted for.
 This may be listed as your “net cost.”